 Anthony Joshua defeats Jake Paul by knockout

-Former two-time heavyweight champion Anthony Joshua defeated YouTuber-turned-fighter Jake Paul by knockout in the sixth round of their much-anticipated bout at the Kaseya Center in Miami late Friday night.
+Anthony Joshua knocked out Jake Paul in the sixth round of their heavyweight fight on Friday night.

-Although the 36-year-old Joshua (29-4, 26 KOs) had not fought since September 2024, when he was knocked out by Daniel Dubois in five rounds, he came in as the prohibitive favorite to derail the 28-year-old Paul's ambitious fight plans.
-However, Paul (12-2, 7 KOs) lasted longer than many experts predicted, nearly taking Joshua the distance in what was scheduled as an eight-round fight.
+The two-time heavyweight champion displayed why he is one of the sport's elite punchers when he dropped the fading Paul twice in the fifth round.

+Sensing the YouTuber was finished, Joshua rocked him with a right uppercut early in the sixth.
+The native of England then floored Paul with a combination to the head.

 But his post-match comments were more tempered.